cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 - the definitions of 2 contending transactions at the level of statement fingerprint (normalized), and
 - the contention point (key)

 The detailed instrumentation of contention conflicts is a new feature in v22.1 and is available for locking conflicts only.
 A history of contention events is captured in the `crdb_internal.transaction_contention_events`  system table that contains transaction fingerprint IDs for both blocking and waiting transactions, and the contention key.

-[TODO: (1) discover a way to decode the txn fingerprint IDs and report transactions' statements and (2) joining with `crdb_internal.transaction_statistics` vs `crdb_internal.cluster_transaction_statistics`.]
+[TODO: (1) discover a way to decode the txn fingerprint IDs and report transactions' statements and (2) join with `crdb_internal.transaction_statistics` vs `crdb_internal.cluster_transaction_statistics`.]

 For example, to identify lock conflicts details in the last 30 minutes, run the following query: